huntlylee/Thyroid-nodule/README.md

 ## Support

-For any issues or questions regarding the notebook, please refer to the 'Support' section at the end of the notebook or contact the repository maintainer.
+For any issues or questions regarding the notebook, please contact the repository maintainer.

 ## Data Privacy